Visual and UX design principles can improve the effectiveness of poster sessions

 Assuming, for the sake of argument, that you would very much prefer to avoid that whole thing entirely, how about simply asking what they want!?
 Some folks are going to know they’re interested from the title and some need some more time.
 Instead of weird reminders of my presence while I let them figure it out, what if I proactively ask a question and pre-plan for two possible responses?
 “Hi, I’m Derek.
 Would you be interested in a short 30 second version or longer 2 minute version of my story?”
 Critically, the main function of this question is to establish consent.
 It gives the situational power to the audience member by giving them a choice.
 They might be feeling awkward because they haven’t yet figured out how much they care.
 Even if I’m feeling uncertain, though, I can agree to a 30 second committment.
 After, I can easily say “thank you” and dip, or I can stay and ask more questions.
 Alternatively—and perhaps most importantly—I can also say “no thanks!” and move along.
 And if conflict-avoidance prevents you from saying “no thanks,” you only lose 30 seconds.

 Storytelling in front of an audience—even for 30 seconds—is a performance.
 If I invest the time to make a graphical abstract, that 30 second performance is just about rehearsed.
 My two minute version requires some practice, but it also gives me more room to read and engage with my audience before starting.
-If someone is confident that they want to long version, I can ask what they already know so I can tune the amount of jargon I use to guide them through my work.
+If someone is confident that they want the long version, I can ask what they already know so I can tune the amount of jargon I use to guide them through my work.
 And that’s when I’ll start to look to my data for help.

 A butter poster